-Important Issues
+Important issues

 As a fourth generation Coloradan, I proudly call Northern Colorado home.
 I have lived in Fort Collins most of my life and I know what makes our community strong: a shared sense of responsibility, community engagement, and relentless compassion.
 My campaign is rooted in a deep belief that local government can, and should, be a force for good in people’s daily lives.
 That means protecting the values that define Fort Collins, ensuring that working families and local businesses can thrive, and standing firmly with those who need help the most.
 All of the issues that impact our community intersect— a community that does not protect its vulnerable populations cannot provide a workforce with opportunities for all, and without a strong local workforce, housing becomes unaffordable.
 As your City Councilmember, I will continue to listen closely to you to advocate for practical, people-centered solutions that leave our community better than we found it.
-This is how we Fort Collins— and it’s how I’ll lead.

 -